Meetings

 Diabetes Screenings at the Sunshine Center for Seniors

 In July 2015, the St. Petersburg Lions Club began to offer monthly screenings for diabetes at the Sunshine Center.
-The screenings are scheduled for the third Friday of each month from 8:30 am to 10:30 am.
+The screenings are scheduled once a month from 9:00 am to 11:00 am: date to be announced in the Sunshine Newsletter.
 All screenings are conducted free of charge.
 Clients are asked to fast for at least 1 hour prior to the exam.
 The Sunshine Center is a nationally accredited multi-service center where seniors gather for support, socialization, fitness and/or other services provided for older people.
-The Center also houses the Lions’ Sight Clinic, where manager Alan Waddell discusses the Lions’ financial assistance program with applicants and will guide the clients in completing the necessary forms.
-Reading glasses are also available free of charge for Sunshine Center clients.
+The Center also houses the Lions’ Sight Clinic, where manager Antoinette Instone discusses the Lions’ financial assistance program with applicants and will guide the clients in completing the necessary forms.
+Reading glasses and sun glasses are also available, for Sunshine Center clients, for a $2.00 donation.

 Partnering with the Pinellas County: Project Homeless Connect